bradley-benjamin26/WCKBQuery/README.md

 The file contains 8 columns:

 1. number
-  -This column tells you where this search results falls within the search.
+   - This column tells you where this search results falls within the search.
 For example number 1.1 is the first search term and its first search result; 1.2 is the first search term and the second search result; and 2.1 is the second search term and its first search result.
-  -The number column helps you understand how many results were returned for each search term.
+   - The number column helps you understand how many results were returned for each search term.
 2. title
-  -This column contains the title of the resource in the KB collection
+   - This column contains the title of the resource in the KB collection
 3. ISBN or ISSN
-  -This column records the ISBN or ISSN found for the title.
+   - This column records the ISBN or ISSN found for the title.
 If none is found, the field will say that list that no standard number was found.
 4. ocn
-  -The records the primary OCLC number for the KB record.
+   - The records the primary OCLC number for the KB record.
 This is the OCLC number listed as "OCN" and "override" in the Collection Manager interface.
 This is note a grouped OCN.
 5. Collection Name
-  -Name of the collection the particular item record is in.
+   - Name of the collection the particular item record is in.
 6. KB ID
-  -This field is for the title ID for the item in the KB, if one is found.
+   - This field is for the title ID for the item in the KB, if one is found.
 7. Coverage
-  -This field lists the coverage information for the item.
+   - This field lists the coverage information for the item.
 For example, if you have full text coverage from 2000-2017 it will read "fulltext@2000~2017".
 8. Search Term
-  -Lastly, the output includes the search term.
+   - Lastly, the output includes the search term.
 This can help you better group and understand the results, but it can also be helpful for identify a problem if odd search results are turned.